ddev/ddev/docs/content/users/quickstart.md

 ## Importing assets for an existing project

-An important aspect of local web development is the ability to have a precise recreation of the project you are working on locally, including up-to-date database contents and static assets such as uploaded images and files. ddev provides functionality to help with importing assets to your local environment with two commands.
+An important aspect of local web development is the ability to have a precise recreation of the project you are working on locally, including up-to-date database contents and static assets such as uploaded images and files.
+DDEV provides functionality to help with importing assets to your local environment with two commands.

 ### Importing a database